Wint3rmute/baczek.me/content/linux.md

 - [LeftWm](http://leftwm.org/) - part of [better alternatives to C software](/alternatives)
 - My semi-custom [color theme](/theme)
 - [Kitty](https://sw.kovidgoyal.net/kitty/) as a terminal - I love the performance and the ligatures
+- Firefox (yes, you should be using it instead of anything Chromium-based)

 # Development